greenkeeperio/greenkeeper/README.md

 1. Click on the green **Install** button at the top of the [app page](https://github.com/apps/greenkeeper).
 If you’ve already done this, the button will be grey and labeled **Configure**.

-2. You can then choose the organization you want to install Greenkeeper on, and then either enable specific repositories (we strongly recommend this), or all of them.
+2. You can choose the specific organization to install Greenkeeper on, and have the option to enable specific repositories (we strongly recommend this), or all of the repositories.

-    **Important:** just having the Greenkeeper _installed_ on a repo doesn’t necessarily _enable_ it yet.
+    **Important:** just having the Greenkeeper _installed_ on a repo doesn’t necessarily _enable_ it.
 More on that below.
-By the way, you can change this behaviour later on the `Installed integrations` page in your organizations’ settings.
+By the way, you can change this behaviour on the `Installed integrations` page in your organizations’ settings.

     | **Screenshot - Installing Greenkeeper on repositories** |
     |---|